arleigh418/Address-Normalization-For-Taiwan-Based-on-GoogleAPI-and-Regular-Expression/README.md

 # Final
 1.You may get some error in some special cases that are not thought of , cause I'm not very familiar with Geographical.

-2.If there are some logical error , please let me know.
+2.If there are some logical errors , please let me know.

 3.If you find any error or you have any questions,please contact we for free , welcome everyone to discuss.